Pro-Ject Debut Carbon

 Modern life is fast-paced, and as a result, everything gets compressed.
 News stories are compressed into easily digestible sound bites, ideas are shared in tiny, 280 character chunks, and the music we listen to is warped and mashed into small digital files that can easily be beamed across various wireless networks.
 In many ways, turntables and vinyl records are an escape from that compression.
 Not only does vinyl provide all that precious musical information that is lost in digitally compressed files, it forces you to slow down and appreciate the music you're listening to.
 It pushes you to search the bins at music stores for a good vinyl copy of your favorite album, to appreciate the full-sized album art as you lovingly place it on the record player and put the needle down, and to listen to entire albums from beginning to end.

 When it comes to record players there is generally a positive correlation between price and sound quality, but that doesn't mean you can't be smart with your money.
-As you can see in the graph above, the Pro-Ject Debut Carbon offers great performance and sound, but at a high price.
+The Pro-Ject Debut Carbon offers great performance and sound, but at a high price.
 The Audio-Technica AT-LP120BK is nearly as good, and costs significantly less.
 If your budget is at the lower end of the spectrum the Audio-Technica AT-LP60BK offers relatively good performance without a triple-digit price tag.

 The warm, crisp sound that a good record player can produce is one of the main reasons people are ditching mp3's in favor of vinyl, so the majority of our testing was focused on examining sound quality.
 We did this by listening to 10 different records on each one of our turntables, and doing so in a side-by-side manner.
 We used two identical sets of speakers so we could quickly switch between players and get accurate comparisons.
 When listening we focused on each model's overall clarity and dynamic range (the volume difference between the softest and loudest notes played, which gives music depth).
 Finally, we compared each model to a standard mp3, again played through the same set of speakers.